wazo-platform/wazo-platform.org/content/uc-doc/upgrade/old_upgrade_notes.md

 ### 17.16

 - You must update the Wazo Client to 17.16.
-- The _enabled_plugins_ section of the `wazo-auth` service has been renamed _enabled_backend_plugins_ and is now a dictionary.
+- The `enabled_plugins` section of the `wazo-auth` service has been renamed `enabled_backend_plugins` and is now a dictionary.
   - If you have hand made configuration to modify the list of enabled backends it should be modified see `/etc/wazo-auth/config.yml`
-- The _ldap_user_ backend in `wazo-auth` is now disabled in the base configuration file.
+- The `ldap_user` backend in `wazo-auth` is now disabled in the base configuration file.

   - If you are using the `ldap_user` authentication backend a file with the following content should be added to `/etc/wazo-auth/conf.d`

-    ```{.sourceCode .yaml}
+    ```yaml
     enabled_backend_plugins:
       ldap_user: true
     ```

-- The _enabled_plugins_ section of the `xivo-dird` service is now a dictionary.
+- The `enabled_plugins` section of the `xivo-dird` service is now a dictionary.
   - If you have hand made configuration to modify the list of enabled plugins, it should be modified see `/etc/xivo-dird/config.yml`
 - wazo-admin-ui has been upgraded to python3.
-All plugins by [Wazo Team]{.title-ref} has been migrated, but if you have installed a non-official/custom plugin that add something to the new interface, it probably broken.
+All plugins by `Wazo Team` has been migrated, but if you have installed a non-official/custom plugin that add something to the new interface, it probably broken.
 To fix this, you must convert your plugin to python3 or wait an available upgrade from the maintainer.
 - If you have setup a custom X.509 certificate for HTTPS (e.g. from Let's Encrypt), you have to update your config in `/etc/xivo/custom/custom-certificate.yml`, according to the [updated documentation](/uc-doc/system/https_certificate), namely for the config regarding